hninl23/llm-test/README.md

 ## ✨ General Information

-The product is built using React as a frontend component that accepts a pdf and a use question which is then processed in the Flask backend using LangchainAI API:
+The product is built using React as a frontend component that accepts a PDF and a user question which is then processed in the Flask backend using LangchainAI API:

 - `Compile and start` the **Flask API Backend**
   - be default the server starts on port `5000`